 Children 9 years or younger have demonstrated lower sero-prevalence and susceptibility as compared to children aged 10-14 years.

 Studies also indicate much lower infections in children under the age of 10, under the same conditions of exposure to infected household members, as compared to adults and adolescents.
-(Lancet Covid-19 Commission, 2021)
+(The Lancet Covid-19 Commission, 2021)

-Suggested measures for school reopening
+RESUME AND RENEW EDUCATION : Suggested measures for school reopening

-Alternate day attendance

-Vaccination and testing of teachers

-Limited numbers per classroom with pre-planned seating arrangements
+Open schools safely: health and sanitation measures; vaccination and testing of teachers; pre-planned seating arrangements; limit numbers per classroom through for example, alternate day attendance, using additional public buildings

+Communicate with parents and engage them in the school re-opening plans: Bring every child back to school.

+Provide Mid-Day Meals to all students in publicly funded schools, whether they are attending physically or remotely.

+Design effective strategies for schools and teachers to support students’ socio-emotional well-being and address learning gaps.

+The National Education Emergency Coalition is collating good practices and evidence to support school-re-opening strategies

+(to save space, we can put the references in a google doc and tinyurl that and mention it in this doc)

 References: